Common misconceptions about aviation and Malmi Airport

 According to Finavia, the net costs of Malmi Airport are about 750.000 euro annually.
 This sum is collected from the passengers using Finavia's airports and comes to about six eurocents per flight ticket.
 On the other hand, the professional pilot education infrastructure elsewhere in Finland is supported with tax money from the Ministry of Education and Culture by several million euro per year.
 In spite of this, it is Malmi that produces 2/3 of all professional pilots in Finland.
 Thus, from the point of view of the taxpayers, Malmi Airport is by far the most efficient pilot training center in the country.

 It is said that the City of Helsinki loses land rent and tax income because of Malmi Airport.
-However, this point of view is never presented when talking about the large unbuilt land areas, suitable for housing, which the City could afford to leave completely outside the new City Plan and which have not been ceded to any other purpose.
+This argument, however, is never presented when talking about the large unbuilt land areas, suitable for housing, which the City could afford to leave completely outside the City Plan 2002 and which have not been ceded to any other purpose.
 Because of this, the claims of the City's loss of income are not convincing in the least.